Retirement Retired Life

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Most people view retirement as the start of the next chapter of their lives, and they have big plans for how they will live it.
+Most people view retirement as the start of the next chapter of their lives, and they have big plans for how they'll live it.

-A big issue to consider is what happens when you actually wake up on that first day of retirement and don’t have to go to work.
-Especially when you want to retire early, you could end up having a rocky start instead of a relaxing retirement if you aren’t prepared for that day,
+Especially when you want to retire early, you could end up having a rocky start instead of a relaxing retirement if you aren’t prepared for that day.

 So as you put your plans into action, try to avoid the following things to get off to a good start.